9x9go/reviews/README.md

 - GitHubm Inc, for free web hosting and code environment
 - Population2 for generously giving the well-designed website template.
 - Google, Inc. for free E-mail account, mailbox space, and web host service.
-- Microsoft, Inc. for affordable software licenses for business.